sharma-sarvesh/Hexaware_Data-Engineering-Training_2024/README.md

 ## Data Engineering Training - Batch 3 - Nov 2024

 Welcome to the Data Engineering Training repository!
-This repository contains all the materials, case studies, projects, and assessments completed during the training program from November 11 to December 20,2024.
+This repository contains all the materials, case studies, projects, and assessments completed during the training program.
 It is structured for easy navigation and understanding, ensuring a comprehensive overview of the learning journey.

 ---